Nukambe/neema/README.md

 # Neema

-Here’s a README tailored for the Raspberry Pi client repository:

----

 # Raspberry Pi Ring Camera Client

 This repository contains the Raspberry Pi client software for a DIY Ring-style smart camera.
 The client captures video from the Raspberry Pi camera and streams it to a backend server for processing and distribution.